John-Rood/VectorVault/docs/README.md

 <br>
 `vault.get_chat_stream()` : All the same params as "get_chat()", but it streams
 <br>
-`vault.get_chat()` : A cutting-edge function designed for Retrieval Augmented Generation (RAG), enabling you to effortlessly manage conversational history and seamlessly integrate knowledge from the Vault for context-based responses
+`vault.get_chat()` : Retrieval Augmented Generation (RAG) helper that manages conversational history and injects relevant vault context into the model request.
 <br>
 <br>
 <br>